llm-for-zotero: A Research Agent System for your Zotero Library

 Configuration

-Open Preferencesllm-for-zotero and scroll to the Obsidian Integration section.
+Open Preferencesllm-for-zotero and scroll to the Notes Directory section.

-Attachments Folder Subfolder for copied figures and images imgs
+Attachments Folder Folder for copied figures and images, relative to the directory root Logs/imgs

-Click Test Write Access to verify the plugin can write to your vault.
+Click Test Write Access to verify the plugin can write to your directory.

 How it works

-Ask the agent to write a note to Obsidian (e.g. “Summarize this paper and save it to Obsidian”).
+Ask the agent to write a note using the nickname you configured, for example “Summarize this paper and save it to Obsidian” or “Log this to my Logseq”.
 The agent will:

-1. Gather content from the paper (metadata, summary, key points, etc.).
+1. Gather content from the paper, including metadata, summary, key points, and figures when available.

-2. Compose a Markdown note using your configured template.
+2. Compose a Markdown note following the write-note skill.

-4. Copy figures (optional) from MinerU-parsed PDFs into the attachments folder.
+4. Copy figures from MinerU-parsed PDFs into the attachments folder when requested.

-Notes use Pandoc citation syntax ([@citekey]), compatible with Obsidian’s Zotero Integration and Pandoc plugins.
+Notes use Pandoc citation syntax ([@citekey]), compatible with Obsidian’s Zotero Integration and Pandoc plugins, as well as most Markdown readers.

 Tip